-Apple high-end AirPods Pro feature several improvements over the second-generation AirPods, including active noise cancellation, improved sound quality, and water and sweat resistance.
+Apple's original high-end AirPods Pro feature several improvements over the second-generation AirPods, including active noise cancellation, improved sound quality, and water and sweat resistance.
 To help decide between the AirPods 2 and AirPods Pro, read our side-by-side comparison of the earphones below.

 AirPods vs. AirPods Pro Differences